From twist drills to rotabroach cutters

 Rotabroach Annular Hole Cutter System

 In the early 1970’s, Dough Houghen invented the Rotabroach Annular Hole Cutter System.
 As with many innovations, the market was not ready to accept the concept of cutting holes with an annular cutter.
-Houghen shared the annular cutter idea to a few drill bit manufacturers, but they were all very content with producing drill bits.
+Houghen shared the annular cutter idea with a few drill bit manufacturers, but they were all very content with producing drill bits.
 Finally, he decided to take the idea directly to the fabricators and steelworks who saw the benefits straight away and became extremely interested in the concept.

 Benefits of the Rotabroach Annular Hole Cutter System